-In my capacity as GEF Operational Focal Point for the Kingdom of Swaziland, I confirm that proposals related to the above mentioned programme to be implemented by UNIDO and UNEP, include activities which (a) are in accordance with the government's national priorities and the commitments made by the Kingdom of Swaziland under the relevant global environmental conventions and (b) has been discussed with relevant stakeholders, including the global environmental convention focal points, in accordance with GEF's policy on public involvement as part on the Project Preparation process (the development of the projects was supported by GEF through a PPG).
-The project proposals are in line with the by GEF already approved Programme Framework Document with the above mentioned title.
+In my capacity as GEF Operational Focal Point for Rwanda, I confirm that proposals related to the above mentioned programme to be implemented by UNIDO and UNEP, include activities which (a) are in accordance with the government's national priorities and the commitments made by Rwanda under the relevant global environmental conventions and (b) has been discussed with relevant stakeholders, including the global environmental convention focal points, in accordance with GEF's policy on public involvement as part on the Project Preparation process (the development of the projects was supported by GEF through a PPG).

+The project proposals are in line with the GEF already approved Programme Framework Document with the above mentioned title.

-Accordingly, in order to implement the above mentioned projects in the framework of the Stockholm Convention on POPs, the Swaziland Environment Authority (SEA) together with other relevant National Ministries and partners to the project, commit to contribute a total of US \$ 100,000 in cash (or equivalent in national currency) and US \$ 50,000.00 in-kind as counterpart funding during the five year project implementation period.
+Accordingly, in order to implement the above mentioned projects in the framework of the Stockholm Convention on POPs, the Rwanda Environment Management Authority (REMA) together with other relevant National Ministries and partners to the project, commit to contribute a total of US \$ 100,000 in cash (or equivalent in national currency) and US \$ 75,000 in-kind as counterpart funding during the five year project implementation period.